supermacro/neverthrow/README.md

 // throw new Error('Ooops!')
 err(new Error('Oooops!')).orError()

-// INVALID USAGE, unsupported operation
+// throw new Error('error message'),
-// throw new Error("Invalid 'orError' usage.
-Error function was not specified and error type is not Error.") err('error message').orError()
+// because the error object casted to string err('error message').orError()
 ```